 The two new Robatto props remained largely unchanged from their first use in "Voyage of the Damned" all the way through to Tennant's swan song - "The End of Time" - with only two notable alterations made for the Series 4 Specials; first a small slotted screw was added just below the slider channel of both props, by the time of the Christmas Special, "The Next Doctor".
-The second change involved the grubs screws on the back, prior to "The Next Doctor" they were black hex head grub screws, however as can be seen in "The Wedding of Sarah Jane Smith", they were later replaced with slotted grub screws that were painted to match the grey body.
+The second change involved the grubs screws on the back of the Tennant Prop 1, prior to "The Next Doctor" both props used black hex head grub screws, however as can be seen in "The Wedding of Sarah Jane Smith", the top screw on the back of the Tennant Prop 1 was replaced with what appears to be a slotted grub screw, or more likely a regular slotted screw seated flush against the body, and painted to blend in with the grey crackle finish.

-The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - February 2020
+The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - Updated August 2020